priyankavergadia/GCPSketchnote/README.md

 # GCPSketchnote

-## The Google Cloud Developer's Cheat Sheet in the form of Sketchnotes
+## The Google Cloud Developer's Visual Notes
 Every product in the Google Cloud family described in the visual sketchnote format to grasp the capability of the tools quickly and easily. by the Google Developer Relations Team